y2737924daohegua/webpack-assets-manifest/readme.md

 Default: `entrypoints`

 If this is set to `false`, the `entrypoints` will be added to the root of the manifest.

+### `entrypointsUseAssets`

+Type: `boolean`

+Default: `true`

+This will cause the `entrypoints` values to come from the manifest assets instead of `compilation.entrypoints`.
+For example, if you have `customize()` set up, those values will be used instead of the string filepaths that normally get used.

 ### `integrity`